What is it?

 How do you prepare it?

 First time dandelion tasters might be put off at how bitter the plant is.
 However, the more you eat over time, the bitterness will start to fade away (though not completely).
 If you are gathering the dandelion yourself, make sure that you gather from an area that has not been treated by herbicides.
 Abandoned lots are good places to search if they are not too close to a busy roadway.
 Or you could hike through a wilderness area if you are not going to be harvesting too much.
 For leaves, harvest young, tender plants.
 Look for larger, more established plants if you plan on harvesting the roots.
-Some health food markets are beginning to sell dandelion greens, but they are usually some of the most expensive greens on the shelf.
+Some health food markets and farmers markets sell dandelion greens, but they are usually some of the most expensive greens on the shelf.

 There are so many ways to prepare dandelions, including making jam, syrup, or even a wine out of them!
 Boiling the greens for 3 to 5 minutes at a time helps release some of the bitterness.
 You can also sauté the roots in a flavorful oil, such as sesame oil.